jufir/dexy/README.md

 dexy
 ====

+**warning:** i have the attention span of a newborn child so ill probably forget that this exists

 `dexy` is a powerful library and CLI designed for interacting with DEX files.

 `dexy` provides tools and utilities for analyzing information from DEX files